Prince Harry and Meghan's run from paparazzi is another episode in battle royale with the media

 LONDON (AP) — The latest chapter in the drama surrounding Prince Harry and Meghan’s treatment by the tabloid media was much ado about something.

-What is evident is that the royal couple was shaken and the pursuit will likely further fuel Harry’s fury at the media as well as his greatest fear that his wife could meet the same fate as his mother, Princess Diana, who died in a car crash while being chased by paparazzi.
+What was evident is that the royal couple was shaken and the pursuit would likely only fuel Harry’s fury at the media as well as his greatest fear that his wife could meet the same fate as his mother, Princess Diana, who died in a car crash while being chased by paparazzi.

 The couple’s representatives claimed they had been pursued by photographers in a “near catastrophic car chase” through the streets of Manhattan.
 Police said the pursuit was relatively short, led to no injuries, collisions or arrests and warranted no further investigation.
 And a photo agency later contended it was Harry and Meghan’s security guards who acted recklessly.